na-stewart/sanic-security/README.md

 ### Configuration

-Configuration is merely an object that can be modified either using dot-notation or like a dictionary.
+Sanic Security configuration is merely an object that can be modified either using dot-notation or like a dictionary.

 For example: